rmiller85/CircuitPython/README.md

 #### Fritzing Model

 ## CircuitPython Photointerrupters
 For this assignment, I had to wire up a photo interrupter and get it to count how many times it was interrupted in 4 seconds.
 It would count down from 4 while counting interrupts.
+Here's the trick

 ## CircuitPython Distance Sensor
 Hooked an ultrasonic sensor up to my Metro.
 Made the onboard